anonymous31173/smartphoneDataAnalysis/README.md

 Dataset
 ==
 This study uses data consisting of 7352 measurements from the 30 subjects’ Samsung phone.
 Each observation contains information about the acceleration, angular velocity, amongst others features for each subject performing a particular activity.
 The activities recorded were walking, walking upstairs, walking downstairs, sitting, standing, and laying.
-The data were downloaded from the [course website](https://spark-public.s3.amazonaws.com/dataanalysis/samsungData.rda) on December 8, 2013 using the R programming language [5].
+The data file "samsungData.rda" can be downloaded from the [course website](https://spark-public.s3.amazonaws.com/dataanalysis/samsungData.rda).
 There is a code book for the variables in the data set available in [UCI Repository Machine Learning](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 For our prediction task, we use data from subjects 1,2, ..., and 10 as training dataset.
 The test dataset is made up of the measurements from subjects 27, 28, 29, and 30.
 Notice training and test datasets does not overlap.
 After the subject selection, the training and test datasets are made up of 1904 and 371 observations, respectively.